 We currently serve almost 70 clients and employ 18 people who work around 9 FTE (full time equivalent) hours each week as well as utilising a volunteer team who provide another 1.5 FTE hours each week.

 St Chads is a Registered Charitable Trust led by General Manager, Sharron Black, and governed by a Board of Trustees who meet monthly.
-The Chairperson of the Board is Tess Thorne and our Trustees are Tups Wright, Ann-Elise Miles, Roger Loveless and Elaine Fox.
+The Chairperson of the Board is Tess Thorne and our Trustees are Ann-Elise Miles, Roger Loveless Elaine Fox and David Cotter.

 For your convenience, you can download or view a copy of St Chads’ Strategic Plan Outcomes and Sustainability 2021 here.